codingben/maple-fighters/CONTRIBUTING.md

 2. Clone the forked repository and then create a new branch.
 3. Commit your changes using a commit message that follows [Conventional Commits](https://www.conventionalcommits.org) specification.
 4. Push your new branch.
-5. Send a pull request to `develop` branch.
+5. Send a pull request to `main` branch.